Fueled By Death Cast Ep. 50 - FLOGGING MOLLY

 ON EPISODE 50 - THE SHOW:

 On Science this week, D-Man and Jeff discuss the recent photos and data from NASA's Juno Mission to study the planet Jupiter.
 The topic on What Fuels You stems from the idea of creating for yourself, being true to your own vision, even when you start getting a positive response from a fanbase of your work.
 Then a crazy contest opportunity, shoutouts and birthdays, and the hosts get angry about wearing pajamas in public on The Roast.
-Finally, listen to the Update for some exciting new products coming out from the World's Strongest Coffee just in time for the holiday season.

 ABOUT DENNIS CASEY AND MATT HENSLEY: